IBM/rpg-genai-data/docs/pages/task/explain_module.md

   | `CustomerID`   | Character, length 10           | Unique identifier for the customer                       |
   | `OrderCount`   | Numeric, length 5, with 0 decimals | Total number of orders processed (no decimals)           |

-  2. ##### Files
+  ##### Files
-  Describe how the program reads from and writes to:
+  Describe how the module reads from and writes to:
   - Data files (e.g., physical/logical files)
   - Device files (e.g., printers, displays)
   - Display files (for user interaction)

-  Provide in table format with columns for file name, type (data/device/display), and description of how the program interacts with each file.
+  Provide in table format with columns for file name, type (data/device/display), and description of how the module  interacts with each file.
    Example:
   | File Name       | Type     | Used          | Description                                      |
   |-----------------|----------|---------------|--------------------------------------------------|